Aura-healthcare/hrv-analysis/sphinx-docs/source/readme.md

 ![alt text](https://github.com/robinchampseix/hrvanalysis/blob/master/figures/lomb_density_plot.png)

-You can find how to use methods and details in the documentation of each function:
+You can find how to use the following methods, references and more details in the Tutorial part (*https://robinchampseix.github.io/hrvanalysis/tutorial.html*):
 - plot_distrib
 - plot_timeseries
 - plot_psd